Subscribe to updates

 Planning Sub-Committee - Thursday, 25th September, 2025 7.15 pm

-September 25, 2025 View on council website Watch video of meeting Read transcript (Professional subscription required)Summary
+September 25, 2025 Planning Sub-Committee View on council website Watch video of meeting Read transcript (Professional subscription required)Summary

-The committee considered an application for the demolition of the existing bungalow at 127 Pollards Hill South in Norbury, and the erection of a two-storey, four-bedroom detached dwelling with accommodation in the roof, solar panels, an outbuilding, and associated landscaping, cycling and refuse storage.
+The committee considered an application for the demolition of the existing bungalow at 127 Pollards Hill South and the construction of a two-storey, four-bedroom detached dwelling with accommodation in the roof, solar panels, and an outbuilding in the rear garden.
+The proposal was recommended for approval by officers, who noted that the new dwelling would be in keeping with the character of the area, would not harm neighbouring amenities, and would provide a much-needed family home.

 Attendees